leonrodenburg/ali-serverless-backend/README.md

    - `export TF_VAR_account="--ACCOUNT ID HERE--"`
    - `export TF_VAR_region="--REGION HERE--"`

    You can find your access keys under the 'AccessKey' link when you hover over your profile picture in the Alibaba Cloud console.
-The account ID can be found under 'User info'.
+The account ID can be found under 'Security Settings'.
 You can decide upon the region yourself.

 4. Install the dependencies for the Function Compute code in `src/profile` by using `pipenv`.
 More information on Pipenv can be [found here](https://docs.pipenv.org/en/latest/).
 5. Zip up the function.py file including the installed dependencies and name it `project.zip`.
 For inspiration, you can look at the CircleCI configuration in `.circleci/config.yml`.
 Specifically, have a look at the `build_profile_function` job for details.